Evidence Level

 Atopic dermatitis patients.

 Dexpanthenol modestly improved skin barrier function and atopic dermatitis symptoms.
-Note: dexpanthenol is an established TOPICAL ingredient (Bepanthen®, others) for skin barrier support; less potent than topical corticosteroids for inflammation but useful for maintenance.
+Note: dexpanthenol is an established topical ingredient (Bepanthen®, others) for skin barrier support; less potent than topical corticosteroids for inflammation but useful for maintenance.

 4